jefftranter/raspberrypi/README.md

 raspberrypi
 ===========

-Applications and documents for the Raspberry Pi
+Applications and documents for the Raspberry Pi computing platform.